MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/no-email-after-mention.md

 ---
-title: @Mentions in SharePoint files don’t send email notifications to participant
+title: Mentions in SharePoint files don’t send email notifications to participant
 description: When you @mention someone in a SharePoint file for their collaboration, they don't receive the intended notifications.
 author: salarson
 manager: dcscontentpm